Does a dedicated librarian exist anymore at a company today?

 - With over a billion components on the market, new components will always be added to the library.

 - Components become obsolete.
 This information must be added manually to the library system.

 - 3rd party components introduced into projects or into the library must be modified to conform with the library style.

 This assumes that a robust structure was developed at the start.

-Even for a small company, component creation and library management can be a full-time job.
-When assigned to a PCB layout designer or a group of engineers, it will always be neglected.
+Even for a small company, component creation and library management can be full-time jobs.
+It will always be neglected when assigned to a PCB layout designer or a group of engineers.
 The design takes priority.
-Rarely is there any extra time or downtime to address libraries?
+Rarely there is any extra time or downtime to address libraries.
 A design cannot be made without a library or components.
 This always leads to a 'misfit' library leading to:

 - Missing deadline due to the wrong footprint on a PCB

 There comes a point in time when a company realizes that its library situation is a nightmare.
 Some decide to look for that elusive full-time "librarian" in the job market.
 Realistically, how many resumes contain the desired job description as a "librarian"?
 A job applicant indicates their component library knowledge to enhance their resume.
 They want to be hired either as a PCB designer or engineer.
 Though a librarian's function is critical, this role is short of being a career path killer.
 A full-time librarian will not be able to hone their skills in design or PCB layout.

 Others may seek a third-party "bubblegum machine" solution.
 There are quite a few out there.
 These are websites that provide components upon request.
 These sites are automated and WYSIWYG - what you see is what you get.

 The third-party bubblegum machine solution still requires someone within your company to maintain the libraries.
 There is no guarantee that the components being provided have been verified.
 It takes time to verify a component and to configure it to one's library setup.
 This is the same amount of time it would have taken you to create a new component.